ahurta92/ams562-notes/lectures/6/classes1.rst

 Member Functions
 ##############################

-So far we have added a function to intialize a date and add days to a date.
+So far we have added a function to initialize a date and add days to a date.
 In principle these functions allow us to generate dates with valid values.
 This is helpful as long as we use actually remember to use these functions.
-It is possible that a user does not use these functions or forgets to intialize a :code:`Date`.
+It is possible that a user does not use these functions or forgets to initialize a :code:`Date`.
 For this reason, it is best to provide member functions which help require that your types are used correctly.